normoes/aws_mail/README.md

     - `cron` will send out emails using `sendmail` in case of error logs in `/var/log/syslog` (`debian/Ubuntu`)/`/var/log/messages` (`AmazonLinux/RHEL/CentOS`).
     - `aws_mail` is configured to log `ERORR`s with imported modules only.

-I could not find a place to actually configure the `mailer` client, so the only option left is to symlink `/usr/bin/sendmail` to `aws_mail`:
+I could not find a place to actually configure the `mailer` client apart from changing the actual code.
+So the only option left is to symlink `/usr/bin/sendmail` to `venv/bin/aws_mail`:
 ```
 # Create symlink, remove existing file if necessary.
 sudo ln -s /complete/path/to/venv/bin/aws_mail /usr/sbin/sendmail